CADASIL: Society and culture

 John Ruskin has been suggested to have had CADASIL.
-Ruskin reported in his diaries having visual disturbances consistent with the disease, and it has also been suggested that it might have been a factor in causing him to describe James Whistler's Nocturne in Black and Gold – The Falling Rocket as "ask[ing] two hundred guineas for throwing a pot of paint in the public's face".
+Ruskin reported in his diaries having visual disturbances consistent with the disease and it has also been suggested that it might have been a factor in causing him to describe James Whistler's Nocturne in Black and Gold – The Falling Rocket as "ask[ing] two hundred guineas for throwing a pot of paint in the public's face".
 This resulted in the famous libel trial that resulted in a jury's awarding Whistler one farthing damages.

 Recent research into the illness of philosopher Friedrich Nietzsche has suggested that his mental illness and death may have been caused by CADASIL rather than tertiary syphilis.
 Likewise, the early death of the composer Felix Mendelssohn, at age 37, from a stroke has been potentially linked to CADASIL.
 His sister, Fanny Mendelssohn, was similarly affected.
 And James Dewar, best known as vocalist for Robin Trower, died age 59 from complications of CADASIL.

 In the movie The Sea Inside, one of the characters is stated to have CADASIL.

+In the Netflix 2023 limited series The Fall of the House of Usher, the main character Roderick Usher suffers from this disorder and much of the series storyline surrounds his criminal and illicit attempts to find a cure.
+The limited series is based on the life's work of Edgar Allan Poe.